 Clickthrough rate (CTR) depends on the rankings of a keyword.
 This is illustrated on a backlinko chart below, which shows that pages that occupy 1-5 positions get most of the clicks.

 Similarly to low hanging fruit, I also sort the results by the number of impressions.
-I focus on keywords that rank on 6-10 positions but do not appear in <title>, header or content of a page.
+I focus on keywords that rank on 6-10 positions but do not appear in <title>, heading or content of a page.
 I aim to add the keyword to the content.
-If it is also possible to add the keyword to the header or to create a new header, it is usually a good idea.
+If it is also possible to add the keyword to the heading or to create a new heading, it is usually a good idea.
 A good strategy is having short <title> tags - if you can add the keyword to the title tag and not exceed the limit of 65-70 words, I recommend doing so.

 The report presented above concerns keywords.
 By clicking on the orange icon, we receive a report on a given page.
 The report contains a chart illustrating average position, CTR, clicks, and impressions of the page.